 It’s Rich In Essential Nutrients And Acids

 Want smooth, shiny, healthy-looking hair?
 Burdock root includes various essential nutrients such as phytosterols, chlorogenic acid, flavonoids, iron, and essential fatty acids.

 It also contains the necessary amino acids which are great for building keratin and other essential hair proteins.

 Recognized as a medicinal herb, it can be used to achieve a mirror-like shine, soothe scalp irritation, and repair cases of scalp conditions.

 This root is a great source of Vitamin A and as a result, it helps to nourish the scalp and strengthen the hair follicles.

-It also contains tannins which aids in strengthening the core of hair, thus reducing hair fall and hair loss.
+It also contains tannins which aid in strengthening the core of the hair, thus reducing hair fall and hair loss.

 It has also been proven to help with relieving dandruff and itchy scalp which is another added benefit in the journey to healthy hair.

 Thanks to the combination of fiber, essential fatty acids, and vitamins in the Burdock roots it increases the amount of hair in the anagen phase.